 |Larger size options|

 FINIS swim gear makes a third appearance on this list with their Edge High-Velocity fin.
 FINIS basically took a pair of Zoomers, gave them a Batman-esque look, swapped rubber for silicone, and blew out the heel.

 The Edge fins come with vents on the sides of your feet that are designed to help reduce drag and give you a boost of speed.
 I don’t know about all that, but the fins are among the most comfortable that I’ve ever tried.

 The best compliment I can give these fins is that I felt 100% comfortable in doing all-out kick work knowing that they wouldn’t cut up my feet or slip off.

-6. Hydro Tech 2 Swim Fins
+8. Hydro-Tech 2 Swim Fins

 Lastly, we got these bad boys.
-The Hydro Tech 2 swim fin seems to have been designed for ocean sports, but it’s got a metric ton of application in the pool.
+The Hydro-Tech 2 swim fin seems to have been designed for ocean sports, but it’s got a metric ton of application in the pool.

 First, they look gangster.
 We like to look good while we are swimming like our hair is on fire in the pool, and these fins look great and come in a variety of different color combinations.
 (The black and orange are my favs.)